What is a Progressive Web App? Complete Guide to PWAs

 Push notification support varies by platform:

-For a complete guide on implementing push notifications in your PWA, see our comprehensive guide to using push notifications in PWAs.
+For a complete walkthrough, see our guide to push notifications in PWAs.

 Building Your First Progressive Web App

-Creating a PWA involves several key steps, from initial setup to deployment.
-Here's an overview of the process:
+Creating a PWA involves several key steps.
+Here's an overview:

 1. Start with a Responsive Website

 Begin with a responsive web application that works well on all devices.
-Ensure your site follows modern web development best practices with clean, semantic HTML and efficient CSS.
+Follow modern web development best practices with clean, semantic HTML and efficient CSS.

 2. Add a Web App Manifest